How to check your account resource limits (503 or 508 errors)

 Rarely this could be an issue with the server being unavailable or down for maintenance.

 However, much more likely is that you are reaching a limit on your hosting package - either CPU, RAM, Disk Space or I/O.

-There is a common issues that we often see on WordPress sites - and we have a separate guide that can often resolve the issue - Disable the built-in WordPress Cron and set up a cPanel Cron job instead
+There is a common issue that we often see on WordPress sites - and we have a separate guide that can often resolve the issue - Disable the built-in WordPress Cron and set up a cPanel Cron job instead

-This article shows you how to check your cPanel account's memory, CPU and process usage.
+This guide shows you how to check your cPanel account's memory, CPU and process usage.
 To ensure fair use of the server's resources by our users, we virtualise individual requests made by your account and monitor these requests to ensure they do not:

 - Use too much memory

 - Consume too much CPU time

 If your cPanel account (including it's websites) exceeds the limits set by the package you are on, then you may notice that pages may be slow to load, or may even result in an error message.

 - Within cPanel >> Metrics - click Resource UsageWithin the Dashboard, you'll likely see one of two messages if there's an issue:

 - Your account has not been limited in the past 24 hours - there's no issue with you hitting your limits